PrakashPrakashv/Notes-Sharing-Web-Application-using-Django-Framework-Prakash.V-5026-PCET-/README.md

 Project Developed by:

-Nirmal A K
+Prakash V

-712221205022, park college of engineering and technology
+712221205026, park college of engineering and technology

 ### Note Keeping App